Medical Terms Glossary

 MI

-A heart attack happens when there is a sudden complete blockage of an artery that supplies blood to an area of your heart.
-Some of the heart muscle then starts to die and if the blood flow isn't restored in time, the damage to the heart muscle could be permanent.
+A heart attack happens when there is a sudden blockage of an artery that supplies blood to an area of your heart.

 Heart defect Is a problem with a structure of the heart.
 A congenital heart defect is a heart defect present from birth.

-Heart disease Heart Disease is a term used to refer to a range of diseases affecting the heart including diseases of blood vessels such as Coronary Artery Disease (CAD), heart rhythm problems (arrhythmias), heart infections, and heart disorders of the heart muscle and valves.
+Heart disease Heart Disease is a term used to refer to a range of diseases affecting the heart including diseases of blood vessels such as Coronary Artery Disease (CAD), heart rhythm problems (arrhythmias), heart infections, and disorders of the heart muscle and valves.

 Hepatitis Refers to inflammation of the liver and can be caused by a number of things including but not limited to viruses (viral hepatitis) and toxins.
 There are 5 types of viral hepatitis known as hepatitis A, B, C, D & E.

-Human Immunodeficiency Virus HIV A virus that weakens the immunity of cells in the body (that fight off infections and disease).
+HIV Human Immunodeficiency Virus A virus that weakens the immunity of cells in the body (that fight off infections and disease).
 The virus is primarily spread by sexual contact.
 It can also be transmitted by infected blood or blood products.
 It may advance to Acquired Immune Deficiency Syndrome (AIDS) where the body's cells have severely reduced immunity and are particularly vulnerable to infection and cancer.

 Huntington's Disease Huntington's Chorea It is an inherited (genetic) condition that affects the brain and nervous system that causes a person’s functional abilities to worsen over time.